thma/LtuPatternFactory/README.md

 "4"
 ```

-We are using the functions directly by applying them to some numeric values.
+We are using the functions by applying them to some numeric values.

 One nice feature of functions is that they can be composed using the `(.)` operator:

 ```haskell